 A community fire briefing is scheduled to take place at 6:00 p.m.
 Wednesday at Brookings-Harbor High School.

-As of Tuesday morning, the Chetco Bar Fire was estimated at 184,292 acres at 8% containment.
+As of Wednesday morning, the Chetco Bar Fire was estimated to be 176,770 acres and is 5% contained.